USACE Savannah District inspires students at school’s career day

 |0

-This work, USACE Savannah District inspires students at school’s career day [Image 3 of 3], by Michael Ariola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE Savannah District inspires students at school’s career day, by Michael Ariola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.